DOTA 2 Best settings for Max FPS gaming & Lag-free Gaming

 Effects Quality: low.

-Adds special effects to spells and attack.
+Adds special effects to spells and attacks.
 They are not really required for gaming professionally.
-It gives a good FPS boost.
+It gives a good FPS boost by setting it to low in Dota 2 graphics settings

 Game Screen Render Quality: 100%.

 Always use 100%.
 Lowering this gives a performance boost at the price of display quality.
 And that price is enormous.
 You will get blurry textures.
 Below 70% game becomes unplayable.
-So change this as a last resort.
+So change this as a last resort in Dota 2 graphics settings.

 Maximum frames per second allowed: your monitor refresh rate or slightly higher